 Very rarely does steel come in the shape or size needed.
 The plate is cut using one of the various methods available, usually thermal or erosion cutting.
 When steel is cut using a thermal process, heat is used to melt the metal.
 This is also known as burning.
 Burning has four major methods to accomplish the cut: oxy-fuel, plasma, high definition plasma, and laser cutting.
 While there are four options for thermal, there is one popular option for the erosion process- water jet cutting.
 Today we’re going to explore how each of these processes work and some of the benefits associated, starting with the thermal category.

 Plasma burning has the lowest operating expense and is the most common option for cutting steel.
 While oxy-fuel needs carbon steel, plasma requires any type of conductive material.
 The most common include steel, stainless steel, aluminum, brass, and copper.
 Where oxy-fuel excels at cutting thick materials, a plasma burn can accommodate materials up to 1.25 inches.
 Now that we know the materials we can use, how does it work?
 A high temperature ionized gas is forced through a narrow nozzle while an electrical current adds energy to ionize the flow.
 This creates a plasma arc, which can reach 40,000° F. The continuous movement of the plasma arc blows away the melted metal creating the cut.
-There is no preheating required with plasma cutting, which makes it a faster process than oxy-fuel.
+Often times, there is no preheating required, which makes it a faster process than oxy-fuel.
 With these advantages, it’s clear to see why this is the most popular cut technique.

 (Fig. 1: Plasma Cutting Diagram)